AishwaryaC26/RIS-Vis/README.md

 - Download the SQLite3 database (sqlitedata.db) from DropBox (link: https://www.dropbox.com/scl/fi/7peh7cqswlv8j8xp2kd4f/sqlitedata.db?rlkey=pybtaswlg67csmtbpvg1ea8yo&dl=0)
 - Go to your terminal & run <code>git clone https://github.mit.edu/barrettj/achakrav_reu2023.git</code> in your preferred location for the repo
 - Open the "database" folder within the project, & place the database file (sqlitedata.db) within the folder
-- Run <code>docker-compose up --build</code> in terminal within the main directory (achakrav_reu2023) of the project
+- Run <code>sudo docker-compose up --build</code> in terminal within the main directory (achakrav_reu2023) of the project
 - The web application should run at http://localhost:8080/!

 To stop running RIS-Vis:
--  Run the command <code>docker-compose down</code> on terminal in the project folder directory
+-  Run the command <code>sudo docker-compose down</code> on terminal in the project folder directory
--  To restart the project again, you can simply call <code>docker-compose up --build</code>
+-  To restart the project again, you can simply call <code>sudo docker-compose up --build</code>

 ## Detailed Description
 RIS-Vis was built with an emphasis on making it simple to add/remove components!